-In Section~\ref{sec:graph_regression}, we use {\em update-efficient} matrix embeddings to develop an efficient algorithm for the dynamic graph regression problem.
+In Section~\ref{sec:graph_regression}, we use {\em update-efficient} matrix embeddings to develop an efficient algorithm for dynamic graph regression.
 Some well-known matrix embeddings belong to this class of matrix embeddings.
-In Lemma~\ref{lemma:update-efficient} we show that the weighted adjacency matrix is an $n$-update efficient matrix embedding.
-Moreover, in Lemma~\ref{lemma:laplacian} we show that under some condition, the other standard and widely used matrix embedding, i.e., Laplacian matrix, provides an $n$-update efficient matrix embedding, too.
+In Lemma~\ref{lemma:update-efficient} we show that (weighted) adjacency matrix is a $n$-update efficient matrix embedding.
+Moreover, in Lemma~\ref{lemma:laplacian} we show that under some conditions, the other widely used matrix embedding, i.e., the Laplacian matrix, provides a $n$-update efficient matrix embedding, too.